How this works

 Requires AWS CloudFormation as the deployment engine.

-These rules add weight based on your preferences.
+These rules add weight based on selected preferences.

 Weight